adsaw23/EdTech-Backend-System/docs/README.md

 # EdTech Backend System

 ## Project Overview
-This project is a backend system for SL Tech, an edtech platform that manages users, courses, and enrollments.
+This project is a backend system for an edtech platform that manages users, courses, and enrollments.
 It supports learner and instructor management, course enrollment, and interactive input for easy backend administration.

 ## Features
 - User authentication and credential management.